2023 Best Political Science & Government Schools in the New England Region

 The average amount in student loans that political science majors at Bowdoin take out is $19,247.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $450.

 You’ll join some of the best and brightest minds around you if you attend Dartmouth College.
 The school came in at #2 on this year’s Best Political Science & Government Schools in the New England Region list.
-Dartmouth is a moderately-sized private not-for-profit school located in the remote town of Hanover.
+Dartmouth is a medium-sized private not-for-profit school located in the town of Hanover.

 After completing their degree, political science graduates from Dartmouth carry an average student debtload of $17,033.
 This translates to an average monthly loan payment of $703, based on a 10-year repayment plan.